-Keywords: voluntary disclosure, accounting standards, sustainability, nonfinancial information, corporate social responsibility, stock price synchronicity
+Keywords: voluntary disclosure, accounting standards, sustainability, nonfinancial information, corporate social responsibility, stock price informativeness, synchronicity

 JEL Classification: G12, G14, G2, M1, M2, M4

 Suggested Citation: Suggested Citation